 What food children consume affects their oral health immensely.
-You may not realise it, but even foods and drinks that seem like they are healthy often have very high sugar contents.
+You may not realise it, but even foods and drinks that seem healthy often have very high sugar contents.
 Fruit juice is a great example of this.
 Many parents believe it’s great because it?ll be one of their kids 5 a day, but many of these juices have very high amounts of sugar in them that can start decaying your child’s teeth.
 Limit sugary snacks and treats as well.
 Usually foods like sweets and chocolates are a child’s heaven but these snacks erode the enamel of teeth and make them vulnerable to cavities.

-As a family sometimes people feel like it’s normal to drink from the same cups and share utensils.
+As a family, sometimes people feel like it’s normal to drink from the same cups and share utensils.
 But do not share pacifiers, bottles, utensils or other items with your kids or allow them to be shared with others.
-Our mouths are filled with bacteria and those bacterias being passed around through those objects are not healthy.
+Our mouths are filled with bacteria and those bacteria being passed around through those objects are not healthy.
 Do not normalise sharing objects you put in your mouth.
 Be sure to sanitise all items that may be in your children?s mouth in order to prevent any bacterial infections.

 Kids imitate those around them, its in their nature.
 If they see you brushing twice a day, every day, that is what they will mimic.
 If you demonstrate good oral habits, they will too.
 Allowing your kids to brush their teeth with you, may also make the experience a bit more fun for them.

 Many children dont brush correctly or avoid brushing all together because they see it as a chore.
 Brushing with you, allowing children to buy TV character toothbrushes and making brushing time fun will entice them to brush their teeth.
 As more teeth come through, begin to use age-appropriate toothbrushes with a little amount of toothpaste for children to get used to the taste.